karltrout/vim_python_ide/README.md

     edit ~/.vimrc as metioned in the README.md of Vundle. a copy is located here ./.vimrc
     Note: there is a Plugin for a local file install uncommented, it throws an error.
 I have comented it out.
+    Note: when you run vim for the first time there will be erros as the plugins in the .vimrc file have not been installed. run ```python3 test.py``` in the vim editor window run ```:PluginInstall``` this will install all the nesisary plugins.

 * Plug-ins for Vundle:
     Jedi-vim:
         allows code completion for python in Vim